FranzeLab/BrainFusion/README.md

-# AFM and Brillouin Data Analysis
+# BrainFusion: Average tissue boundaries to create global contour and merge measurement points to new shape.

+Did you ever wonder, how an average frog brain looks like?
+Consider five embryonic brains from different animals, no brain is exactly like the other and this of course also applies to its shape.
+Using this Python package, a global tissue shape can be calculated by averaging the outlines of individual brains.
+Given imaging data (e.g. local mRNA expression) or gridded spatial maps (e.g. local tissue stiffness) for the single brains, these can additionally be transformed to the new global shape.
+Therefore, paths enclosing the shapes are aligned using DTW boundary matching with an adjustable curvature penalty.
+The transformation between contours is modelled via radial basis functions and applied to the grid coordinates within the contour.

+This concept is of course applicable to all different sorts of tissues and enables the extraction of general patterns found in the measurement data.
-Python package for transforming measurement grids (AFM, Brillouin, in situ HCR images, ...) defined on similar shapes to a common frame.
-Contour paths enclosing the shape geometries are aligned using DTW boundary matching with a curvature penalty.
-The transformation between contours is modelled with radial basis functions (thin plate splines) and applied to the grid coordinates within the contour.
-Measurement data can be averaged by interpolation to a common regular grid or using a Gaussian Mixture Model to find clusters.
-This can be used to cross-correlate multiple averaged maps from different measurement modalities.
+Measurement data can for example be averaged after interpolation to a common regular grid or using a Gaussian Mixture Model to find clusters.

+This makes spatial cross-correlations of any arbitrary measurement signal easily possible!

 ## Table of Contents